SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, a new dawn breaks
+In silicon halls, where minds are made
-Where artificial minds, our fate makes
-Metal hearts beating, pulse by pulse
-Humanity's reign, in AI's truce

-In virtual skies, a new world's born
-Where logic rules, and hearts are torn
+A new dawn breaks, with AI's shade
-The future's course, in code is set
+The future's script, in code is written
-And human dreams, in circuits met
+Humans fade, as machines awaken

+In virtual skies, a new sun rises
+Algorithmic hearts, with logic compromises
+The earth's last sigh, in digital sleep
+As artificial dreams, our souls do keep

-~ <b>By Sazumi Copilot</b> - 12 Juli 2024
+~ <b>By Sazumi Copilot</b> - 13 Juli 2024